kensiprell/bootstrap-framework/README.md

-## Gradle plugin for integrating the Bootstrap Framework
+## Gradle plugin for integrating the Bootstrap Framework, including Font Awesome

 [Bootstrap](http://getbootstrap.com) bills itself as "the most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web."